Is it possible that a self-confessed introvert could find the courage to speak for a whole 18 minutes on the highly prestigious platform of TED.

 The neuroscience of restorative justice 512,000 views

-We believe the question isn’t whether you are an introvert or an extrovert because as Susan Cain, like many others before her, has admirably demonstrated with the right help and practice anyone can give a brilliant speech regardless.
+Whether you are an introvert or an extrovert, Susan Cain has admirably demonstrated that anyone can give a brilliant speech.

 – Book yourself onto a powerful public speaking course.